roguesupport/FreeContributor/README.md

 Enjoy a safe and faster web experience

+TL:DR `cat domains-{ads,tracking,malware} > dev/null`

 ## Intro

 This bash script intends to extract domains lists from various sources.
 It is a replacement for ad blocking extensions in your browser.
 It blocks ads, malware, trackers at DNS level.

 ## Why